 Socializing an Adult Heeler

-Although Heelers can be quite challenging to train and socialize with other dogs, it is far from impossible.
+Although cattle dogs can be quite challenging to train and socialize with other dogs, it is far from impossible.
 With enough patience, determination and perseverance from both you and your dog, he/she can be the friendliest canine with other dogs and people.
-Just remember, your dog has emotions and character too.
-If they ever act out of order, it may not be their intent, but rather, their instinct.
 Allow your Cattle dog their own time and space when training.
 Sooner or later, socializing with other dogs will be a piece of cake!